KayleePop/idb-kv/README.md

 store.get('color').then(color => console.log(color)) // logs "undefined"
 ```

-Awaits `store.close()`, then deletes the underlying IndexedDB database.
+Closes and then deletes the underlying IndexedDB database.
 This is basically equivalent to calling `store.delete()` on every existing key in the store.

 Returns a promise that resolves when the database is successfully deleted or rejects on an error.